alicefahey/global-services/app/services/_wash/wash-msm20_en.md

 **Total:** 5-6 people.

-**Compostion:** Team Leader, 1-2 Sanitation Engineer, 1 Hygiene promoter, 1 Logistic/Admin/Finance.
+**Composition:** Team Leader, 1-2 Sanitation Engineer, 1 Hygiene promoter, 1 Logistic/Admin/Finance.

 _In addition to the above team, local staff is normally contracted to assist in the construction of the sanitation facilities (masons, builders supervisors, etc)._